-2. The duties of the President shall be to open, suspend and close sittings; to ensure observance of these

-Rules, maintain order, call upon speakers, close debates, put matters to the vote and announce the results of votes; and to refer to committees any communications that concern them.
+- The President shall direct all the activities of Parliament and of its bodies under the conditions laid down in these Rules.
+He shall enjoy all the powers necessary to preside over the proceedings of Parliament and to ensure that they are properly conducted. - 2.
+The duties of the President shall be to open, suspend and close sittings; to ensure observance of these Rules, maintain order, call upon speakers, close debates, put matters to the vote and announce the results of votes, and to refer to committees any communications that concern them.

-3. The President may speak in a debate only to sum up or to call speakers to order.
-Should he wish to take part in a debate, he shall vacate the Chair and shall not resume it until that debate is over.

-4. Parliament shall be represented in international relations, on ceremonial occasions and in administrative, legal or financial matters by the President, who may delegate these powers.
+- 3. The President may speak in a debate only to sum up or to call speakers to order.
+Should he wish to take part in a debate, he shall vacate the Chair and shall not resume it until that debate is over. - Parliament shall be represented in international relations, on ceremonial occasions and in administrative, legal or financial matters by the President, who may delegate these powers.

-Duties of the Vice-Presidents Should the President be absent or unable to discharge his duties, or should he wish to take part in a debate pursuant to Rule 18(3), he shall be replaced by one of the Vice-Presidents pursuant to Rule 14(2).
+Should the President be absent or unable to discharge his duties, or should he wish to take part in a debate pursuant Vice-Presidents to Rule 18(3), he shall be replaced by one of the Vice-Presidents pursuant to Rule 14(2).

-Duties of the Quaestors The Quaestors shall be responsible for administrative and financial matters directly concerning Members, pursuant to guidelines laid down by the Bureau.
+Duties of the

+The Quaestors shall be responsible for administrative and Duties of the financial matters directly concerning Members, pursuant to Quaestors guidelines laid down by the Bureau.